sohaali195/pdsnd_github/README.md

 counts of each user type
 counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

+Running the program:
+You can input 'python bikeshare.py' on your terminal to run this program.
+I use Anaconda's command prompt on a Windows 10 machine.